-The City of York is facing an unsustainable financial situation, which will require significant tax and fee increases and painful cuts to essential services – including the police department – to balance the budget and pay the City’s bills.
-Such a plan would be catastrophic to City residents and businesses and would likely reverse the recent economic gains that have been made in the City of York.
+The City of York was facing an unsustainable financial situation, which would have required significant tax and fee increases and painful cuts to essential services – including the police department – to balance the budget and pay the City’s bills.
+Such a plan would have been catastrophic to City residents and businesses and would have likely reversed the recent economic gains that have been made in the City of York.

-To save the City from this “doomsday” budget scenario, Mayor Michael Helfrich has proposed selling the City’s most valuable financial asset – the City’s wastewater system, which includes the treatment plant and collection system.
+To save the City from a “doomsday” scenario, Mayor Michael Helfrich proposed selling the City’s most valuable financial asset – the City’s wastewater system, which included the treatment plant and collection system.
 The sale went into effect in 2022.

 Reasons for Proposed Sale